shaptrshi/ERP/README.md

 3) Enter the command : 'npm i vite'
 4) Enter the command : 'npm run dev'
 5) Click the url generated and it will take you to the website.
-6) To terminate the website we enter "ctrl+ c" on terminal is vs code
+6) To terminate the website we enter "ctrl+ c" on terminal in vs code
 7) Then type "y" and press enter

 The website opens to a homepage(Dashboard)
-Its consist of three other pages which are (Product Management, Order Management, Orders Calander View) Each of these pages can be accessed by clicking on the name in hamburger icon on the top left as well as the widgets present on the dashboard.
+Its consist of three other pages which are (Product Management, Order Management, Orders Calendar View) Each of these pages can be accessed by clicking on the name in hamburger icon on the top left as well as the widgets present on the dashboard.

 # Sidebar